 Producertech Presents a great course for anyone wanting to know how to make house in Logic, brought to you by Andy Lee - a professional producer and creator of numerous award-winning sample packs on Loopmasters.

-In this course, Andy takes you through each of the main stages of making a track, from the initial groove creation, right through to processing and bouncing the final master.
+In this course, Andy takes you through each of the main stages of making a track, from the initial groove creation to processing and bouncing the final master.

 In addition to the lessons, the course also comes with the Logic Projects made in the lessons, some written tips and tricks and a large bonus pack of loops and samples.
 Before purchasing, listen to the track from the course: